Skip to main content

 Visibility of sponsored candidates increased

-Increased number of women with diverse social identities are perceived as good performers and/or get promoted to next level
+Increased number of women are perceived as good performers and/or get promoted to next level

 Sponsors use professional capital to support careers of their protégés